 Sitting in his chair, trying to keep people from having fun?
 A cosmic grouch?

 God commands us to fear him and says that he takes pleasure in us when we fear him.
 Why?
 Does he enjoy us being afraid of him?
 I know I don’t want my children to be afraid of me.
-I want them to love me and enjoy being with me, not to be afraid of me.
+I want them to love me and enjoy being with me.